dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 ## YOLO

 <span class='red'>You Only Live Once.
 No, it's not that.
 YOLO is You Only Look Once.
-So, cool.</span> Wonder how would have they come with such cool acroynm.(*I mean reuse it*).
-Over the period of 3 years, 3 different versions of same algorithm with variations were proposed.
+So, cool.</span> Wonder how would have they come with such cool acroynm.
+Over the period of 3 years, 3 different versions of same algorithm with slight variations were proposed.
 Let's have a look at them one by one.

 ## YOLOv1